csswizardry/csswizardry.github.com/_posts/2013-10-28-its-because-youre-polite.md

 a great guy, and I love that other people know this about him.
 Being polite makes people have fond memories of you, being a jerk does not.

-Then, when we got to York, we couldn’t believe it but [redacted]—who was there as he said he would be—actually got on the train, came to find us, and asked us if everything had gone smoothly!
+Then, when we got to York, we couldn’t believe it but [redacted] — who was there as he said he would be — actually got on the train, came to find us, and asked us if everything had gone smoothly!
 He left the platform he was stationed on and made a point of coming to check we’d made it on the train safely and were on our way.
 Unbelievable!